-We adopted ASC Topic 606, Revenue from Contracts with Customers (Topic 606), on January 1, 2018, using the modified retrospective method with an unfavorable cumulative-effect adjustment of \$0.1 million to opening retained earnings.
+We adopted ASC Topic 606, Revenue from Contracts with Customers (Topic 606), on January 1, 2018, using the modified retrospective method.
 As a defense contractor engaging in long-term contracts, substantially all of our revenue is derived from long-term service contracts.
 The unit of account for revenue in ASC Topic 606 is a performance obligation.
 A performance obligation is a promise in a contract to transfer a distinct good or service to the customer.
 A contract's transaction price is allocated to each distinct performance obligation and recognized as revenue when, or as, the performance obligation is satisfied.
 To determine the proper revenue recognition method, consideration is given as to whether a single contract should be accounted for as more than one performance obligation.
 For most of our contracts, the customer contracts with us to perform an integrated set of tasks and deliverables as a single service solution, whereby each service is not separately identifiable from other promises in the contract and therefore is not distinct.
 As a result, when this integrated set of tasks exists, the contract is accounted for as one performance obligation.
-Unexercised contract options and indefinite delivery and indefinite quantity (IDIQ) contracts are considered to be separate contracts when the option or IDIQ task order is exercised or awarded.
+Unexercised contract options and indefinite delivery and indefinite quantity (IDIQ) contracts are considered to be separate performance obligations when the option or IDIQ task order is exercised or awarded.
 Our performance obligations are satisfied over time as services are provided throughout the contract term.
 We recognize revenue over time using the input method (e.g., costs incurred to date relative to total estimated costs at completion) to measure progress.
 Our over time recognition is reinforced by the fact that our customers simultaneously receive and consume the benefits of our services as they are performed.